Blitz (KMFDM album): Release

 Blitz was released on March 24, 2009.
 It was on Billboards Dance/Electronic Albums Chart for four weeks, and peaked at No. 9.
 It reached No. 1 on the CMJ Loud Rock Select chart and No. 15 on the FMQB Metal Detector chart.
 "People of the Lie" reached No. 1 for three weeks on CMJ's Loud Rock Select Tracks chart.

+Reception

-ReceptionBlitz received mixed to positive reviews.
+Blitz received mixed to positive reviews.

 Track listing

 Personnel

 All information from 2009 liner notes.